Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 The Time I Steamed with Peppermint Oil & Blacked Out

-Okay, not blacked out, but I legit gave myself a sinus clearing so intense I almost levitated off my bathroom floor.
-I added 3 drops of peppermint oil and immediately felt my soul leave my body.
+Okay, not blacked out, but I added 3 drops of peppermint oil once and immediately felt like I left my body.
 Use 1 drop MAX.
 Trust me.
 Learned the hard way.

 Final Thoughts: It’s Giving Glow